emardini/FilteredMap/README.md

-# FilteredMap
+# Requirements
-Create a C# / .NET Core website that pulls parks from a public API and displays them on the page.
+* Create a C# / .NET Core website that pulls parks from a public API and displays them on the page.
-Display a map with pins and an accompanying list.
+* Display a map with pins and an accompanying list.
-This website should be responsive.
+* This website should be responsive.

 ## Assumptions
 * The map will be interactive